ShiroYasha18/data-prep-kit-ogclone/examples/pdf-processing-1/README.md

 The code can be run on either

 1. Google colab: very easy to run; no local setup needed.
 2. On your local Python environment.
+You can  find instructions [here](../../doc/quick-start/quick-start.md).
 Here is a quick guide.
-You can  find instructions for latest version [here](../../../README.md#-getting-started)

 You can use either [Anaconda](https://www.anaconda.com/download/) or [Miniforge](https://github.com/conda-forge/miniforge) to create your Python environment.